sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/README.md

 - 2 part final answer convergence: individual then collective
 - Retrospective stage
 - Do all of the above with X number of experts in parallel
+    - can experiment with single LLM calls managing multiple personas, or one LLM per persona, etc
-- Optional shortened versions of some of the longer prompts if you're running low on tokens
+- Optional shortened versions of some of the longer prompts if you're running low on context window

 #### Error Correction improvements include: